The word that is used most often to describe Spaniels’ temperament is happy. Who doesn’t want a happy dog!

 Spaniels range in size from the 10 pounds Papillon, under 20 pound Cavalier Kings Charles Spaniel up to the big Clumber Spaniel, who can weigh up to 85 pounds.
 You can easily find a Spaniel that is just the size you want.

 American Cocker Spaniels are small dogs usually weighing under 30 pounds.
 The English version is a bit larger and is a medium dog weighing up to 34 pounds.
-Before current standards were established, the difference between a Springer Spaniel and a Cocker Spaniel in England was determined by weight.
+Before current standards, the difference between a Springer Spaniel and a Cocker Spaniel in England was determined by weight.
 Dogs from the same litter were sometimes a different breed based on weight alone.

 Most Spaniel dog breeds have Spaniel as part of their official recognized AKC name.
 Three that we will also cover do not have Spaniel in their names: the Brittany, the Nederlandse Kooikerhondje, and the Papillon.